Convert text to date

 To convert dates in place by adding zero, try Paste Special:

-- Add a zero to an unused cell and copy to the clipboard
+- Enter zero (0) in an unused cell and copy to the clipboard

 - Select the problematic dates